 - Receiving emergency services

-- In long-term care facilities
+- Living in long-term care facilities or other institutions

 Prior authorization (pre-approval)

 Your doctor may write a prescription for a medicine that is not on the Louisiana Medicaid Single PDL (Fee For Service and Managed Care Organizations) (PDF).
 Your doctor will need to send us a prior authorization request form (PDF).
 We will review and let your doctor know our decision.

 If AmeriHealth Caritas Louisiana does not approve the medicine, you will get a letter that will tell you why.
 The letter will tell you how to make an appeal if you want to do so.

 AmeriHealth Caritas Louisiana will provide a supply of the medicines you take on a regular basis for chronic conditions (maintenance medicines) that are not on the Louisiana Medicaid Single PDL (Fee for Service and Managed Care Organizations) (PDF) for 60 days after you become an AmeriHealth Caritas Louisiana member.
 The following medications will be allowed to continue for 90 days: